 The Dubrovnik to Split route takes you through the untouched island of Lastavo, the historical village of Vela Luka, and of course, begins in the ‘Pearl of the Adriatic’ - Dubrovnik!Table of contents

-Whilst we think the entire itinerary is a highlight, we’ve hand picked our favourite elements of the brand new itinerary to give you a taste of what to expect on its maiden departure, running on the 29th of September, 2018!
+Whilst we think the entire itinerary is a highlight, we’ve hand picked our favourite elements of the this star studded itinerary to give you a taste of what to expect!

 Starting and ending in a new location